LogentriesCommunity/le_appengine_py/README.md

 at
 	https://github.com/downloads/logentries/le_appengine_py/In-Process.zip

-Now if you don't already have an appengine_config.py simple create one in your app's directory.
+Now if you don't already have an appengine_config.py simply create one in your app's directory.

 Add the following lines to this config file: